stolostron/managedcluster-import-controller/README.md

 `managedcluster-import-controller` is the controller that handles functionalities that's related to the managedcluster  resource.

 current functionality of `managedcluster-import-controller`
-- installing klusterlet on cluster created by hive via syncset
+- installing klusterlet on cluster created by hive via the applier
 - triggering the remote deletion of klusterlet on managed cluster

 ## How to's